carlitos-206/personal-portfolio/carlitos_portfolio_backend/voice/README.md

 ## About /voice

-I developed `/voice` along side [Andrea Aguilera](https://www.linkedin.com/in/andrea-aguilera9/) and [Aldrich Lapid](https://www.linkedin.com/in/aldrichgranlapid/) with the goal of helping people refine their spoken English toward a standard accent.
+I developed `/voice` along side [Andrea Aguilera](https://www.linkedin.com/in/andrea-aguilera9/) and [Aldrich Lapid](https://www.linkedin.com/in/aldrichgranlapid/), while our time at EasySpeak with the goal of helping people refine their spoken English toward a standard accent.
 The demo works by:
 - **Detecting Your Accent:** It listens to your spoken English, analyzes the nuances, and identifies deviations from the standard accent.
 - **Providing Correction:** It offers personalized suggestions on how to adjust your pronunciation.